 *scientific studies and research shows that immunity to three of the most serious diseases (Parvo, Distemper and Adenovirus-2) is effective for a minimum of between 5 and 9 years after vaccination.

-This alone indicates that the current recommendations for dog booster vaccinations is overkill.
+This means that the current recommendations for dog booster shots is overkill.